 Galapagos NV (GLPG) Raised to Buy at Zacks Investment Research

-Zacks Investment Research currently has $90.00 price target on the stock.
+The brokerage currently has $90.00 target price on the stock.
 According to Zacks, "Galapagos NV is a biotechnology company.

 Comments